Do you struggle for interesting but frugal packed lunch ideas?

 A couple of years ago I wrote about how I could make a healthy and filling packed lunch every day for around half of what I would pay for a school dinner and whilst I know that rising prices would have changed the costings a little bit, I can still make a packed lunch for less than I would pay for a school dinner.

-I still make the packed lunch cake and the cheesey pops (like cheese straws) on a weekend sometimes to use in the following week’s packed lunches but as the kids have got older, they like a bit more variation in their meals each day so I’ve written a list of some of the things we’ve tried and some of the things we’re planning on trying.
+I still make the packed lunch cake and the cheesey pops (like cheese straws) on a weekend sometimes to use in the following week’s packed lunches but as the kids have got older, they like a bit more variation in their meals each day so I’ve written a list of 50 packed lunch ideas that we’ve either tried or are planning to try!

 I would say that the most money saving ideas for packed lunches are using up the things you have in so where possible, make a little extra to save for the next day.
 Some things on the list aren’t particularly frugal if you went out and bought them just for the purposes of a packed lunch but if you have it in already and it’s leftovers from tea the day before then it’s definitely money saving!